A consistent subset of users complaining of session performance issues, manifesting as sluggish desktop and application performance.

 Figure 1 - Session dialog - Logon Tab

-Figure 2 - Dashboard > CPU Page
+Figure 2 - Dashboards - CPU Page

-Figure 3 - Dashboard > Memory Page
+Figure 3 - Dashboards - Memory Page

 In the case demonstrated above, by reviewing the underlying infrastructure along side the Citrix session metrics it is easy to determine if the root cause of session slowness is due to resource constraints in the environment.